16 Great Reasons to Visit Brasov, Romania in 2025

 9. Home of the first Romanian school

 Brașov is home to the first Romanian school to be built, back in 1495.
 This is also the first place where lessons in Romanian were taught in 1583.
-For a long time, it was the only school in the country and students from many different villages came to study here.
+For a long time, it was the only school in the country, and students from many different villages came to study here.
 Each village would pay for one student to attend the school and then go back and teach the rest of the village what they learned.

 The school was in use until 1850.
-Nowadays it’s a museum containing early Slavic and Romanian books, the first Romanian Bible, and the first Romanian printing press.
+Nowadays, it’s a museum containing early Slavic and Romanian books, the first Romanian Bible, and the first Romanian printing press.
 You will find the museum in the neighborhood of Şchei.

 10. Schei, the ethnically Bulgarian neighborhood

 Researchers found that the neighborhood was originally populated by Bulgarians who later adopted the Romanian language and ethnic identity.
-To this day it is considered an ethnically Bulgarian neighborhood.
+To this day, it is considered an ethnically Bulgarian neighborhood.
 The church of Saint Nicholas dominates the neighborhood, right next to the first Romanian school.

 11. Rope Street is the narrowest street in Romania

 This was initially built as access for firefighters.
 Check it out on your tour around the old town.
 You can’t even fully spread your arms.
 Try it out.
 But don’t write on the walls, please!
+They regularly clean and repaint the walls, but unfortunately, as you can see, it doesn’t last long.

 12. Beautiful skiing locations: Poiana Brasov and Predeal